• Skip to primary navigation

 Instructions

-• Add all caramel ingredients to a small saucepan and bring to a boil.
-Reduce the heat to low and simmer until thickened while stirring often.
-Pour over the hardened shortbread base and refrigerate again until cold (else the chocolate will mix with the caramel).
+• Cook caramel: Add 6 tablespoons light brown sugar, 6 tablespoons unsalted butter, 1 (14-oz) can sweetened condensed milk and ¼ teaspoon salt to a small saucepan and bring to a boil.
+Reduce heat to low and simmer until thickened while stirring often.

 Notes